ktenzer/operator-helloworld/README.md

 * Read and Create k8s objects using the k8s Ansible Module
 * Deploy Application

+## Prerequisites
+* A fedora 30 or higher system with access to the Internet

 ## Setup Development Environment
 There are some prerequisites needed to develop and build an operator using Ansible.
 Also this guide and the operator-sdk assume you know Ansible roles.
 If you aren not yet up to speed please read about Ansible roles before proceeding.